Ouxsoft/LivingMarkup/docs/index.md

 # Examples
 See how PXP can be used through our [Examples](https://github.com/hxtree/PXP/blob/master/examples/README.md).

-# Design Pattern
-Pages are created using a Builder design pattern.
-This design pattern was chosen to separate the construction of the complex page objects from its representation to build pages for different purposes, e.g.
-+ The DynamicBuilder renders a dynamic Page for the client.
-+ The StaticBuilder renders a static Page for a WYSIWYG.
-+ The SearchBuilder renders a dynamic Page with only some DynamicElements for search indexes.

 # `PageDirector`
 The PageDirector is passed a PageBuilder and parameters (containing a HTML/XML document and a list of elements to make dynamic), it then instantiates those elements as objects using their attributes and arguments, orchestrates method calls